 In preparing the financial statements, management is sometimes required to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses/expenditures during the reporting period.
+Significant estimates include depreciation/amortization of capital assets, interest rates utilized in calculating present value of "right-of-use" assets - including SBITA and the allocation of certain expenses to the three related schools based upon enrollment.
 Actual results could differ from those estimates.